23jonathan23/23jonathan23/README.md

 Currently focused on my personal and professional improvement.

 Lover of cutting-edge technologies and passionate about learning, I have a solid knowledge base in Functional Programming and Object-Oriented, Node.js, Javascript, Typescript, HTML, CSS, React, Next.js, API RestFul, SQL, and NoSQL.
-Other technologies I have knowledge and practice: C# with ASP.NET, ASP.NET Core, and Java.
+Other technologies I have knowledge and practice: C# with .NET Framework, .NET Core, and Java with Maven.

 I am currently studying software architecture and design patterns.